-As the MITP responds during this time of the global COVID-19 pandemic, the strategic vision to build a seamless, comprehensive system of coordinated services, to realize the ultimate goal of all young children ready for school and ready to learn, remains the same.
+As the MITP continues to respond to the global COVID-19 pandemic, the strategic vision to build a seamless, comprehensive system of coordinated services, to realize the ultimate goal of all young children ready for school and ready to learn, remains the same.
 Effective interagency and intra-agency collaboration is even more critical to ensure appropriate settings and services for all children, including our youngest learners with disabilities.
-The MITP continues to support the local early intervention system during this pandemic through focused funding, virtual technical assistance, and the creation of resources and materials, including the Technical Assistance Bulletin - Continuity of the IFSP for Young Children (Birth - Age 4) with Developmental Delays/Disabilities and their Families during Extended School/Agency Closure due to the COVID-19 Pandemic.
-As recovery plans and strategies move forward, the MITP will continue to provide differentiated, coordinated responses and actions to address the impact of the global COVID-19 pandemic on infants, toddlers, and preschoolers with disabilities and their families.
+The MITP continues to support the local early intervention system during this pandemic through focused funding, virtual technical assistance, and the creation of resources, materials, and guidance documents, including two Technical Assistance Bulletins:

+- Continuity of the IFSP for Young Children (Birth Age 4) with Developmental Delays/Disabilities and their Families during Extended School/Agency Closure due to the COVID-19 Pandemic. - Recovery Efforts to Support a Continuum of IFSP Service Delivery during the COVID-19 Pandemic and Beyond

+As strategies and recovery plans move forward, the MITP will continue to provide differentiated, coordinated responses and actions to address the impact of the global COVID-19 pandemic on infants, toddlers, and preschoolers with disabilities and their families.